-Remember me up on the table?
+Remember my story in the first lesson about being up on the table?
 Play acting as, God, the Father, talking to my dear Holy Spirit and my beloved Son, Christ?
 This is that fullness of time that I imagine they discussed.
 The Holy Spirit will come on Mary and the power of the Most High, God Himself, will overshadow her.
-In greek, the word “overshadow” means to envelop in a haze of brilliancy.
-Please take a few moments to read the first two chapters of Luke and Matthew in their entirety.
+In Greek, the word “overshadow” means to envelop in a haze of brilliancy.
+I encourage you to read the first two chapters of Luke and Matthew in their entirety.